 Amazon Web Services (AWS) is a secure cloud computing service offering a number of services such as compute power, database storage, cloud file storage, content delivery, analytics, application services, serverless functions, and many others.

 The idea behind AWS is to be an infrastructure-as-a-service offering platform that provides companies with full infrastructure solutions for all their business needs.

 Strictly speaking about the hosting, advanced users usually play with S3 (Simple Storage Service) paired with CloudFront (CDN) for maximum control and management options.
 But we are interested in AWS Amplify Console.

 AWS Amplify Console is hosting for full-stack serverless web apps with continuous deployment.
-AWS Amplify Console pretty much provides the same service as Netlify or ZEIT Now.
+AWS Amplify Console pretty much provides the same service as Netlify or Vercel.
 The added benefit, however, is the ease of integration with other AWS Services which makes it the best tool if you are working on the AWS Cloud Infrastructure.

 AWS has a simple monthly calculator set here to help you calculate your potential costs.

 Google Cloud is a cloud computing service much like AWS and just as AWS it offers world-class infrastructure and a robust set of solutions for data management, application development, etc.

 Hosting vise, you can use their Cloud Storage option but here we are more interested in Firebase a mobile app dev platform often labeled as backend as a service, which is built to help you host a single-page web app, a mobile app landing page, or a progressive web app without the hassle.

 Pretty much the same as with Amplify Console and AWS, if you really on Google Cloud and their services for a project at hand, integration vise you’ll have fewer complications if you use Firebase.
 But unlike Amplify Console, Firebase is built with the mobile app in mind first.
 So, you might say it is Google’s mobile application development platform.